Washington-University/HCPpipelines/README.md

 ICA-based Xnoiseifer - FIX ([ICA FIX](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FIX)).

-The [downloadable FIX tar file](http://www.fmrib.ox.ac.uk/~steve/ftp/fix.tar.gz) includes the file `hcp_fix` file which is a wrapper script for running ICA FIX on data that has been run through the HCP Structural and Functional Preprocessing.
+The [downloadable FIX tar file](http://www.fmrib.ox.ac.uk/~steve/ftp/fix.tar.gz) includes the `hcp_fix` file which is a wrapper script for running ICA FIX on data that has been run through the HCP Structural and Functional Preprocessing.